 For more than two decades, GHCC has been a proud sponsor of the AmeriCorps VISTA program.
 GHCC sponsors a diverse selection of projects that build and strengthen vibrant urban communities throughout Baltimore City and across Maryland.
-Our members develop K-12, college, and career opportunities for at-risk youth, improve access to healthy foods through community organizing and gardening, build capacity for organizations serving refugees and the homeless, and more.
-Click here to learn where our 2013-14 VISTA cohort serves and what our members do.
+Our members develop K-12, college, and career opportunities for at-risk youth, create access to healthy options through community organizing and gardening, improve programming that empowers refugees and the homeless, and much more.

 How to Apply to be a VISTA Member